-A person may be bestowed the additional title of Chair Emerita/Emeritus or Endowed Chair Emerita/Emeritus when an individual has:
+A person may be bestowed the additional title of Chair Emeritus/Emerita/Emeriti or Endowed Chair Emeritus/Emerita/Emeriti when an individual has:

-for a department chair, held the position of department chair for at least eight (8) years; or
+for a Department Chair, held the position of Department Chair for at least eight (8) years; or

-for an endowed chair, held the position of an endowed chair for at least five (5) consecutive years.1
+for an Endowed Chair, held the position of an Endowed Chair for at least five (5) consecutive years.1

-Any other person who has rendered distinguished service to the University over a long period of time may, at the discretion of the President, be awarded emerita/emeritus status.
+Any other person as enumerated above who has rendered distinguished service to the University for a period less than 10 years, with approval of the appropriate department, and at the discretion of the President be awarded Emeritus/Emerita/Emeriti status.

 PROCEDURES

-Unless the person requests otherwise, Faculty Affairs shall notify the appropriate vice president or dean upon receiving notification of the pending permanent retirement of a faculty member or academic administrator who is eligible for emerita/emeritus status.
-The dean or vice president shall request consideration of emerita/emeritus status for the individual.
+Unless the person requests otherwise, Faculty Affairs shall notify the appropriate Vice President or Dean upon receiving notification of the pending permanent retirement of a faculty member or academic administrator who is eligible for Emeritus/Emerita/Emeriti status.
+The Dean or Vice President shall request consideration of Emeritus/Emerita/Emeriti status for the individual.

 1 The minimum number of service years stipulated in section I.1 must still be met by department chairs and endowed chairs.

-For faculty, each nomination for emerita/emeritus status with a faculty title jjjjjjjjj shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a vote and recommendation from the full time tenured Professors or equivalent of the department or unit accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs
+A nomination for Faculty, Department Chair, or Endowed Chair Emeritus/Emerita/Emeriti status shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a vote and recommendation from the full time tenured faculty or equivalent of the department or unit accompanied by the approval of the Dean and the Provost and Vice President for Academic Affairs.

-For department chairs, each nomination for emerita/emeritus status with a department chair title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the full time tenured Professors of the department accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs

-For endowed chairs, each nomination for emerita/emeritus status with a endowed chair title shall be accompanied a succinct statement to the President providing by evidence of meritorious service in the form of a recommendation from the tenured full-time Professors or equivalent of the department or unit accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs
+If the application is denied the faculty member, Department Chair or Endowed Chair shall be provided the opportunity to meet with the department before the application is forwarded to the Dean.

-For academic administrators (as defined in section I.2.d above), each nomination for emerita/emeritus status with an administrative title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the appropriate dean or area director; and appropriate vice president.
+For academic administrators (as defined in section I.2.e above), each nomination for Emeritus/Emerita/Emeriti status with an administrative title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the appropriate dean or area director; and appropriate vice president.

 For vice presidents, the President will make the determination.